psyycker/ssl-com-node-axios/README.md

 # SSL Communication between Express and Axios

-This repo is a test to make the communication between Express.js and Axios
+This repo is a test to make the secure ssl communication between Express.js and Axios

-_CERTIFICATE SHOULD NEVER BE PUSHED ON GIT AND ARE HERE FOR TESTING PURPOSE ONLY_
+*CERTIFICATE SHOULD NEVER BE PUSHED ON GIT AND ARE HERE FOR TESTING PURPOSE ONLY*

 ## Building